 - the physical demands

 - the overall complexity of the project

-Honestly ask yourself if you think DIY is a feasible possibility for your project, and whether or not you're willing to get down and dirty in order to get the job done no matter how long it takes (or how much it costs).
+Honestly ask yourself if you think DIY is a feasible possibility for your project, and whether or not you're willing to get the job done no matter how long it takes (or how much it costs).

 Removing a Wall

 Removing a wall isn’t as easy as just taking a sledgehammer to it and calling it a day.